-On the 19th January 2012 I wrote a report about the Dorrance Publishing Scam which you can view here if you missed it.
+On the 19th of January 2012, I wrote a report about Dorrance Publishing which you can view here if you missed it.

 And again much to my surprise I have received a reply, and this is what the person said:

 “Work from Home Watchdog should be thanked for alerting authors to potential publishing pitfalls.

 However, there are errors of fact in this posting in regards to Dorrance Publishing.

 When an author selects Dorrance to provide publishing services (pre-press, press, e-book creation, marketing and distribution) a Dorrance ISBN is assigned to the work to allow for distribution and sales.
 However, at no time does the author give up his or her rights to the work.
 The copyright is taken in the author’s name and the author has complete control over the sale of any subsidiary rights (that is rights to the work in any form other than in book form in the English language.)
 Each Dorrance publishing services contract contains a Subsidiary Clause that clearly outlines how the sale of such rights would be handled and how the author would be the beneficiary of any payments received.

 At any time, the author can terminate his or her publishing agreement and receive the digital printing files that the author paid for Dorrance to create.
 The author is then free to market and distribute the content in any manner.”

 For me, there is one thing in the reply that does concern me and that is this: